Ever Wondered what are the Pros and Cons of Surrogacy?

 - Be a U.S. citizen or U.S. permanent resident

-- Be a resident of CA, CO, IL, OR, NV, WA or TX
+- Be a resident of AZ, CA, CO, DC, DE, FL, IL, , NJ, NH, MD, ME, OR, NV, RI, SC, WA, VT or TX

-The Pros of Being a Surrogate
+The Pros of Becoming a Surrogate

-Women who decide to become a surrogate have different reasons for doing so.
+Women who decide to become a Surrogate have different reasons for doing so.
 Most of them find this to be an amazing and wonderful opportunity through which they can contribute to another family’s growth.
 They find their journey to be an extremely satisfying and highly rewarding experience.
 Let’s take a look at the advantages that come with the decision of being a surrogate.

-Surrogacy can be a fulfilling experience, for both the surrogates as well as the Intended Parents.
+Surrogacy can be a fulfilling experience, for both the Surrogates as well as the Intended Parents.
 Nothing compares to the joy of carrying a child for someone who is unable to do so themselves.
-The Intended Parents get a sense of completeness by welcoming a new family member, but for a surrogate the feeling is one of pride from having provided the parents with their bundle of joy they’ve waited so long for.
+The Intended Parents get a sense of completeness by welcoming a new family member, but for a Surrogate the feeling is one of pride from having provided the parents with their bundle of joy they’ve waited so long for.

 Surrogate mothers are usually caring and compassionate women with a strong urge to help others in need.
 They make dreams come true for those who are unable to have a child on their own.
-They also complete their family by participating in such a wonderful and life-changing event, which results in happiness, satisfaction and an amazing experience for everyone involved.
+They also complete their family by participating in such a wonderful and life-changing event, which results in happiness, satisfaction, and an amazing experience for everyone involved.

 Surrogates are supported by a strong surrogate community

 Surrogacy is a singular experience but the road to becoming a surrogate can be challenging.
-Potential surrogate mothers must undergo extensive medical screening processes and psychological evaluations.
+Potential Surrogate mothers must undergo extensive medical screening processes and psychological evaluations.

-Luckily, surrogates have banded together to create a solid community of support and sisterhood.
-The opportunity to share your surrogacy experience with other surrogates can be encouraging and fun.
+Luckily, Surrogates have banded together to create a solid community of support and sisterhood.
+The opportunity to share your surrogacy experience with other Surrogates can be encouraging and fun.

-Surrogates can relive the feeling of pregnancy
+Surrogates can relive and enjoy pregnancy

-Every surrogate has one thing in common, they all truly enjoyed being pregnant.
-One of the basic requirements in order to become a potential surrogate is to already be a mother.
+Every Surrogate has one thing in common, they all truly enjoyed being pregnant.
+One of the basic requirements in order to become a potential Surrogate is to already be a mother.
 By choosing to carry a pregnancy for someone in need, you can enjoy the experience of being pregnant all over again without expanding your own family.

 Expenses such as travel are covered as well.
 You’ll also receive health insurance throughout your surrogacy journey.
 You can achieve your personal goals like buying a house or paying for education with the compensation that you will receive.

-Legal contracts are placed to protect both the Intended Parents and the surrogate mother.
+Legal contracts are placed to protect both the Intended Parents and the Surrogate mother.
 They come into place after you’ve gone through the Surrogate screening and matching process.
 These contracts clearly outline the obligations and responsibilities of both parties to ensure not only a healthy pregnancy, but a smooth journey.

-These contracts also ensure that a surrogate is reimbursed for her time and contribution and reinforces the fact that she won’t have any responsibility for the child after birth.
+These contracts also ensure that a Surrogate is reimbursed for her time and contribution and reinforces the fact that she won’t have any responsibility for the child after birth.